Pfarrer/brianp.de/content/posts/php-sort-assoc-array-specific-order.md

 +++
-title = "PHP: Sort assoc array in a very specific order" tags = [
+title = "PHP: Sort associative array in a specific order given by a second array" tags = [
     "php",
     "sort",